Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

-4. Using a multichannel pipette, add 90μl of AMPure XP beads to each well of the Amplicon PCR plate.
+4. Using a multichannel pipette, add an appropriate volume of beads per sample based on your input size.
 Change tips between columns.

 5. Gently pipette entire volume up and down 10 times if using a 96‐well PCR plate, or seal plate and shake at 1800 for 2 minutes if using a MIDI plate.
 Change tips after each column.
 The mixture should appear homogeneous.